globocom/m3u8/README.rst

 If no ``#EXT-X-KEY`` is found, the ``key`` attribute will be ``None``.

-Multiple keys is not supported yet (and has a low priority), follow `issue 1`_ for updates.
+Multiple keys are not supported yet (and has a low priority), follow `issue 1`_ for updates.

 Variant playlists (variable bitrates)